eswright/cgdi-qgis-services/CanadianWebServices/README.md

 ### Installation:

-1. The CanadianWebServices plugins can be installed directly from the QGIS Plugin Manager within the QGIS application, provided you enable the display of 'experimental' plugins within 'settings'
+1. The CanadianWebServices plugins can be installed directly from the QGIS Plugin Manager within the QGIS application.
 2. Alternatively, it can be downloaded from the [official respository](https://plugins.qgis.org/plugins/) or GitHub